The computer of the future…

 It’s all nice and shiny!

 So, I thought, well, let’s create some!
-Plugin a DVD burner, grab some blank disks and here you go.
+Plug in a DVD burner, grab some blank disks and here you go.

 This time, the problem relies in the amount of free space on the C: drive.
-With all the updates of the past decade, only 5.5 GB was still free.
-And that’s not enough, as the (silly) recovery disk program copies portions of the 6.2GB recovery partition to C: *AND* needs to create an ISO out of it.
-In total, about 8.5GB of free disk space would be needed.
-And it’s impossible to get that – all space is taked up by crucial Windows components (winsxs, anyone?) and the bundled programs.
+With all the updates of Windows, only 5.5 GB was left free.
+And that’s not enough, as the recovery disk program copies portions of the recovery partition to C: and needs to create an image out of it.
+In total, about 8.5GB of free disk space is required.
+Except that it’s impossible to free that up – all space is taken up by Windows and the bundled programs.

 Notice the shortcut icon next to “temp”.
 This made the recovery disk creation work!

-For example: if you have a program that creates c:\myfolder\myfile, but there is not enough space on C:, you can create a folder someOtherFolder on D: and make a symbolic link to it from C: .
-Then myfolder is not actually a folder on C:, but merely a shortcut to the someOtherFolder on the D: drive.
-And even more important: the program can access that folder from C:\myfolder as if it was just there!
+For example: if you have a program that uses c:\myfolder\myfile, but there is not enough disk space on C:, you can create a folder named someFolder on D: and create a symbolic link to it from the original location on C: .

-This is what i did to create the disks.
-I made a link from the folder C:\Users\Arjan\AppData\Roaming\temp (which is a folder created and used only by the recovery disk tool, not by Windows itself) to F:\VAIO and off we go.
+I installed Link Shell Extension to create the symbolic link.
+I plugged in an USB thumb drive, made a link using “Pick link source” on the external drive, and used “Drop as: symbolic link” on the folder C:\Users\<username>\AppData\Roaming\temp (which is a folder created and used only by the recovery disk tool, not by Windows itself).

 Now that we have the recovery disks, all updates installed and a fresh image made of the entire disk (with Macrium Reflect), it’s time to start using it!